MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-block-clients-revoked-certs.md

 ---
-title:Block VPN clients that use revoked certificates on Windows Server
+title: Block VPN clients that use revoked certificates on Windows Server
 description: This article shows you how configure RRAS server to block VPN clients that use a revoked IKEv2 certificate for authentication after installing any Windows update.. ms.topic: article ms.date: 05/04/2023